ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# FortiGate Virtual Appliance overview
+# FortiGate Virtual Appliance on IBM Cloud overview
 {: #fortinetvm_considerations}

-The FortiGate® Virtual Appliance service deploys a pair of FortiGate Virtual Appliances to your environment, which can help you reduce risk by implementing critical security controls within your virtual infrastructure.
+FortiGate® Virtual Appliance on IBM Cloud deploys a pair of FortiGate Virtual Appliances to your environment, which can help you reduce risk by implementing critical security controls within your virtual infrastructure.
+FortiGate Virtual Appliance on IBM Cloud is a non-IBM product that is offered under terms and conditions from Fortinet, not IBM.
 {: shortdesc}

 * You can install multiple instances of this service as needed.
 You can manage this service by using the FortiOS web Client or the CLI through SSH.